Orchesterbild der Nürnberger Symphoniker. Alle Musiker*innen neigen sich auf dem Gruppenbild nach rechts.

 Find out more at www.koelner-philharmonie.de

-Music moves and brings people together - the Konzerthaus Berlin's program stands for symphony concerts performed at the highest level by the Konzerthausorchester Berlin with the new chief conductor Joana Mallwitz and guests such as Iván Fischer and Christoph Eschenbach, as well as innovative educational formats.
+Music moves people and brings them together - whether it's symphony concerts performed at the highest level by the Konzerthausorchester Berlin with our new chief conductor Joana Mallwitz and guests such as Iván Fischer and Christoph Eschenbach or innovative educational formats.
+We want the Konzerthaus Berlin to give people, regardless of their previous education and social background, the opportunity to familiarise themselves with classical music and to pursue their long-standing passion.

-The MDR Sinfonieorchester is the oldest radio orchestra in Germany and will celebrate its centenary in the 2023/2024 season.
-It remains committed to the principles of its origins: It brings cultural education and musical entertainment to the people, live or over the "airwaves"; it reflects the creative spirit of Central Germany, epitomised by composers such as Bach, Mendelssohn, Wagner, Schumann, Liszt and Weill.
-The MDR Sinfonieorchester cultivates musical traditions and contemporary music; the latest music and cross-genre concert formats are just as much a part of the programme as lively performances of the traditional repertoire.
+Founded in 1923, the MDR Sinfonieorchester is the oldest radio orchestra in Germany.
+It remains committed to the principles of its origins: It brings cultural education and musical entertainment to the people, live or via radio; it reflects the creative spirit of Central Germany, epitomised by composers such as Bach, Mendelssohn, Wagner, Schumann, Liszt and Weill.
+The MDR Sinfonieorchester cultivates musical traditions and contemporary music; the latest music, composition commissions and cross-genre concert formats are just as much a part of the orchestra's programme as lively performances of the traditional repertoire.

 As the region's radio orchestra, the MDR Sinfonieorchester also maintains its presence outside the musical centres of Central Germany.
-The production of unusual repertoire for radio programmes and digital formats, especially in the education sector, is increasingly becoming part of the orchestra's remit, as is the recording of film music.
-Soundtrack productions include the music for the series "Sense8" by Lilly and Lana Wachowski, Tom Tykwer's films "Cloud Atlas", "Hologram for a King" and his series "Babylon Berlin".
-The MDR Sinfonieorchester (with the MDR Children's Choir) has also recorded the music for the Kika series "Beutolomäus", as well as the music for the silent films "Prinz Achmed", "Silvester" and "Mr Radio" for ARTE.
+The production of unusual repertoire for radio programmes and digital formats, particularly in the education sector, is increasingly part of the orchestra's remit, as is the recording of film music, including for the Kika series ‘Beutolomäus’, ‘Bibi and Tina 3’ and ‘Nutcracker and the Mouse King’.
+Highlights were the collaboration with Tom Tykwer on ‘Cloud Atlas’, ‘Babylon Berlin’ and ‘Hologram for a King’ and with Andy and Lana Wachowski on the series ‘Sense 8’.

-The very different personalities who have been at the helm of the MDR Symphony Orchestra as chief conductors - including Kristjan Järvi, Jun Märkl, Fabio Luisi, Wolf-Dieter Hauschild, Herbert Kegel and Hermann Abendroth - have characterised the orchestra's versatility.
-Dennis Russell Davies has been Chief Conductor since summer 2020 and, as an experienced orchestral educator and accomplished programme planner, shapes the orchestra's unusual repertoire culture.
+The very different personalities who have been at the helm of the MDR Sinfonieorchester as chief conductors - including Kristjan Järvi, Jun Märkl, Fabio Luisi, Wolf-Dieter Hauschild, Herbert Kegel and Hermann Abendroth - have characterised the orchestra's versatility.
+Dennis Russell Davies has been Chief Conductor since summer 2020, and as an experienced orchestral educator and accomplished programme planner, he shapes the orchestra's unusual repertoire culture.
+The range of renowned and up-and-coming guest conductors and guest soloists complements the musical spectrum.
+These include Anja Bihlmaier, Daniel Cohen, Michael Francis, Marie Jacquot, Tianyi Lu, Oksana Lyniv, Ariane Matiakh, Frank Strobel, Robert Trevino, Krzysztof Urbanski and Willem de Vriend.
+Regular guests include Antje Weithaas, Simone Lamsma, Matt Haimovitz, Edgar Moreau, Elisabeta Leonskaya, Thomas Hampson, Christoph Prégardien, Christopher Maltman, Chen Reiss and Thomas Zehetmair.
+In the 24/25 season, conductors Stephanie Childress, Keri-Lynn Wilson and Izabele Jankauskaite will lead the MDR Sinfonieorchester for the first time.

 Find out more at www.mdr.de/klassik/mdr-sinfonieorchester